Meringue-Rouge/Bakin-Template-Event-Maker/README.md

 - [X] **Teleport Event / イベントを瞬間移動**

 **Usage**: Create a note just over each event that you want a template for, in the format of **#keyword**, with keyword being a word of your choice.
+> [!NOTE]
-**Note**: This will create both a map position and orientation template object on the website UI, per unique keyword.
+> This will create both a map position and orientation template object on the website UI, per unique keyword.
 **Note**: In Bakin, using more than one teleport template object will result in only the last one having the map rendered.
 Entities will still be rendered on the other ui map.

 > ***Use the same keyword if you have multiple teleport events that need to go to the same position.